Samadera harmandiana: Distribution

-The species grows in the following countries: Cambodia, Laos, Vietnam.
+The species grows in the following countries: Cambodia, Laos and Vietnam.

 Habitat, ecology

 The plant grows in the mangrove and back-mangrove formations of the Mekong and Tonle Sap rivers and lake.

 In the vegetation communities alongside the Mekong in Kratie and Steung Treng Provinces, Cambodia, this taxa is moderately abundant in the dense diverse strand community (last to be flooded each year, first to drain).
 It also occurs in mixed evergreen and deciduous forests in the area.
-It grows on soils derived from metamorphic sandstone bedrock, at 25-30m altitude.
+It grows on soils derived from metamorphic sandstone bedrock, at altitudes of 25–30 m above sea level.

 In the Khone Falls section of the Mekong, in southern Laos, close to where the river becomes fully Cambodian, two species of carp-like fish, Leptobarbus hoevenii and Tor cf. tambra eat the fruits of this species.

 The flesh of these fish is rendered poisonous after eating this and other fruit.
 In Tor cf. tambra the eyes become red and scales become whiter if poison is present, and if recognised, then the fish can be made edible by discarding the head and guts, then dried in the sun or marinated.